vercel/next.js/docs/advanced-features/open-telemetry.md

 If everything works well you should be able to see root server span labeled as `GET /requested/pathname`.
 All other spans from that particular trace will be nested under it.

-By default we emit just few spans, but internally Next.js traces way more.
+By default we emit a few spans, but internally Next.js traces way more.
 If you want to dig deeper into our internals you can set `NEXT_OTEL_VERBOSE=1`.

 ## Custom Spans

 You can add your own spans as well.
 And since we are using OpenTelemetry this part is not Next.js specific.
-You can just use `@opentelemetry/api` and it will just work.
+You can use `@opentelemetry/api` and it will automatically work.

 ```ts
 import { trace } from '@opentelemetry/api'